wp-plugins/wp-all-import/readme.txt

 == Frequently Asked Questions ==

 *What Size Files Can WP All Import Handle?*
 With the release of WP All Import version 3, WP All Import can now handle files of any size and any number of records, as long as the web hosting provider can too.
-Typically, WP All Import can comfortably import files of 100Mb and larger in most shared hosting environments (HostGator, etc).
-Please see this page for moredetails.
+Typically, WP All Import can comfortably import files of 200Mb and larger in most shared hosting environments (HostGator, etc).
+Please see this page for more details: http://www.wpallimport.com/how-big

 *What are the benefits of the $99 professional version?*
 Support for Custom Post Types, Custom Taxonomies, Custom Fields, cron jobs/recurring imports, download and importing of images to the post media gallery, and URL/FTP server uploads.